NicholasCotterill/Wardrobe/Wardrobes/I.C_Atlas.md

 For a 2-year-old girl, prioritize breathable organic knits for everyday wear, one to two statement or heritage pieces for special outings, and a capsule of cozy loungewear for comfort-driven days.

 ---
-# Chapter VI: 👖 Trousers, Shorts & Bottoms
+# Chapter IV: 👖 Trousers, Shorts & Bottoms

 ### **Executive Summary**
 Trousers, shorts, and bottoms form the **foundation of a functional yet stylish toddler wardrobe**.
 For a 2-year-old girl, comfort, ease of movement, and playful charm are essential.
 This chapter focuses on **age-appropriate silhouettes**, **soft-touch materials**, and **UK-available brands** that balance practicality with style.
 Each tier—Premium, Mid-Range, and Budget—offers thoughtful options for daily dressing, outdoor exploration, and special moments, maintaining a focus on quality under £200 per item.

 ---

-## 1.👖 Everyday Trousers & Leggings
+## 👖 Everyday Trousers & Leggings

 ### **Overview**
 Everyday trousers and leggings are wardrobe workhorses for toddlers—ideal for nursery, park play, or casual outings.
 The focus is on **soft stretch fabrics**, **elasticated waists**, and **prints or colours** that pair easily across outfits.